proscrumdev/battleship-java/README.md

 # Battleship Java

 A simple game of Battleship, written in Java.
+The purpose of this repository is to serve as an entry point into coding exercises and it was especially created for scrum.orgs Applying Professional Scrum for Software Development course (www.scrum.org/apssd).
+The code in this repository is unfinished by design.

 # Getting started